Dysgraphia symptoms in children

 Dyspraxia and autism

-Dyspraxia, which in the past was referred to as “Clumsy Child Syndrome,” is a motor learning difficulty that can cause issues with fine and gross motor skills, social interaction, planning skills and coordination.
+Dyspraxia is a motor skills disorder that can cause issues with fine and gross motor skills, social interaction, planning skills and coordination.
 While it is distinct from Autism Spectrum Disorder (ASD) many parents notice similar symptoms, including sensory processing issues.
 In some cases the two conditions can co-occur.

 Research studies have found that dyspraxia is more likely to be reported amongst people with autism than in control groups; however, that does not necessarily imply a causal relationship.
 For parents struggling to understand their child’s diagnosis, it can help to take a closer look at the similarities and differences between the two.